JBR90/kanban-board-claude-code/TICKETS.md

 - Integration tests confirm database state changes
 - Test coverage for server actions is >90%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

 ## Frontend Tickets

-### B6: Project Initialization - Next.js and Core Setup
+### F1: Project Initialization - Next.js and Core Setup
 **Assignee:** Azizi
 **Description:** Initialize the Next.js project with TypeScript, configure Tailwind CSS, and set up the basic project structure
 **Deliverables:**